-According to American Bungalow Magazine, these houses gave average people of modest means a way to afford respectable homes that were stylish, convenient and well built with good plumbing.
-Essentially, the bungalow was the achievement of the American dream, writes the magazine.
+According to American Bungalow Magazine, these houses gave average people of modest means a way to afford respectable homes that were stylish and well built.
+Essentially, the bungalow house was the achievement of the American dream, writes the magazine.

-While it might have been the embodiment of the American housing dream, oddly, the name comes from India, says Antique Home.
-Small “bangla” huts were used for travelers in that country and then the English took the style and adapted it to their needs, including covered verandas and open floor plans.
-SF Gate writes that they became popular in the Northeast US starting around 1900.
+While it might have been the embodiment of the American housing dream, oddly, the name comes from a Hindustani word, says Antique Home.
+Small “bangla” huts were used for travelers in that country.
+During British rule, the English took the style and adapted it to create permanent residences, that included covered verandas and open floor plans.

-We’ve already mentioned that these houses are typically one or one-and-a-half stories high.
+We’ve already mentioned that these house plans are typically one or one-and-a-half stories high.
 That said, the range of designs that call themselves bungalows has grown over the years, for better or worse.
-Of course, there are some hallmark features that define what is a bungalow.
+Of course, there are some hallmark characteristics of bungalows that define them.

-This 1921 bungalow in Houston, Texas was renovated to feature some of the in-demand Craftsman details on the front facade such as the columns and knee braces.
-Designed by Marie Flanigan Interiors, the updated space included a few strategically placed expansions for liveability.
-The full-width porch is spacious and welcoming and enhances the compact interior by adding outdoor living space.
+Designed by Marie Flanigan Interiors, the updated space included some expansions for liveability.
+The full-width porch is spacious and enhances the compact interior by adding outdoor space.

 A Low Profile